 When it comes to the question, “Can dogs eat grapes?” there is a simple answer.
 It’s an unequivocal NO. Raisins and grapes are very toxic for all dog breeds.

-It’s important for dog owners to know what foods are toxic to dogs.
+It’s important for dog lovers to know what foods are toxic to dogs.
 It can be a matter of life and death.
 Dog parents should be extremely careful about feeding their dogs anything they are unsure about because some foods can cause serious harm and even death.

 Here’s what you should know about grapes and dogs.